memfault/interrupt/_posts/2019-06-25-how-to-write-linker-scripts-for-firmware.md

 ```

 You'll note that the `.bss` section also includes `*(COMMON)`.
 This is a
-special input section where the compiler puts global unitialized variables that
+special input section where the compiler puts global uninitialized variables that
 go beyond file scope. `int foo;` goes there, while `static int foo;` does not.
 This allows the linker to merge multiple definitions into one symbol if they
 have the same name.